|Corda Network trust root||Document history|

 6.1.1 Key Pair Generation

-Key pairs for CAs are generated in [FIPS 140] Level 3 validated Hardware Security Modules (HSM).
+Key pairs for CAs are generated in [FIPS 140] Level 3 validated HSMs.
 Formal key generation procedures are observed during the creation of all key material.
 Private keys cannot be exported from the HSM in plaintext.
 Multi-party control is required for CA key pair generation, as specified in section 6.2.2.

-Key pairs for intermediate (subordinate or Doorman) CAs are generated in accordance with the requirements set forth by the Corda Network Foundation in the Corda Network Certificate Policy and with any contractual obligations that exist between the CA and that body.
+Key pairs for intermediate (subordinate or Doorman) CAs are generated in accordance with the requirements set forth by the Corda Network Foundation in the Corda Network Certificate Policy and with any contractual obligations that exist between the CA and the CNF.

 6.1.2 Private Key Delivery to Subscriber